Jabberwocky (album)

 Jabberwocky is a progressive rock album released in 1999 by British keyboardists Clive Nolan and Oliver Wakeman.
 It was the first of two albums released by the duo.

 In 2021 it was remastered along with The Hound of the Baskervilles as part of the box set Tales by Gaslight.
 This also included Dark Fables, an album of previously unreleased songs plus the original recording of Rick Wakeman reading the poem "Jabberwocky".
 The remastering process added two guitar solos, one on each album, that had been planned for the original recordings but overlooked.

 When consulted on the artwork for box set, Jabberwocky cover artist Rodney Matthews pointed out that the image had been reversed on the original album cover, booklet and poster, so the correct orientation was restored on the box set version.

 Plot

 The album is based on the homonymous poem by Lewis Carroll.
-It is organised as a cantata, with four singers taking the main roles of The Boy, The Girl, The Jabberwock and The Tree, plus a narrator who reads excerpts of the original poem and a choir that sings fragments taken from the Divina Commedia.
+It is organised as a cantata, with four singers taking the main roles of The Boy, The Girl, The Jabberwock and The Tree, plus a narrator who reads excerpts of the original poem and a choir that sings fragments taken from Dante's Divina Commedia.